rodumani/CS374/dp7/dp7.md

 7. Some people want to see the number of files each tag holds.
 (P1)
 * Mid
-* We thought this is not critical but if it does, it might be good for usability, so we would implement it.
+* We thought this is not critical but if it does, it might be good for usability, so we might implement it.

 8. Most people expect to download the file by clicking the file-card, but it shows the preview on a new tab (P3, P4)
 * Low